 - Mechanically Unusual Fighter: A few Slush Fighters have different playstyles that could throw players off:

 - The mouse controls the trajectory of Stick Luke's tomahawks, and the aim of Stickwart's gun.

 - Staddison, who can remotely activate a flashbangs.
-Unfortunately, since the player's attention is most likely on Big Blue, the flashbang often ends up carelessly used.
+Unfortunately, since the player's attention is most likely on Big Blue, the flashbang often ends up carelessly used or useless.